Friday, November 22, 2024

 To make the stew even more authentic, you can use coconut milk instead of regular broth.
 Coconut milk is a staple in Jamaican cooking and adds a creamy, tropical flavor to the stew.
 You can also serve the stew with traditional Jamaican sides such as rice and peas, fried plantains, or Jamaican-style dumplings.

-See also What To Eat Beef Stew With
+See also What Kind Of Beef For Beef Stew

 Preparing the beef for your Jamaican stew